DataDog/azureservicefabric-dotnet-tracing-sample/README.md

 ## Installing the .NET Tracer

-The tracer requires machine administrator permissions.
+Installing the tracer requires machine administrator permissions.
-Add the SetupAdminUser to the Principals section in the ApplicationManifest.xml.
-If the Principals section is missing, add it.
+Add the `SetupAdminUser` to the `Principals` section in `ApplicationManifest.xml`.
+If the `Principals` section is missing, add it.

 ```
   <Principals>